Available 24/7. FREE attorney consultation via phone, video conferencing, or in person

 By Lebedin Kofman LLP

-The amendment is aimed to be a deterrent to people who would like to take advantage of the crowded spaces in public transportation like the subway, buses, etc. to commit inappropriate sexual acts.
+The amendment is aimed at being a deterrent to people who would like to take advantage of the crowded spaces in public transportation like the subway, buses, etc. to commit inappropriate sexual acts.
 However, while the amendment can be reassuring for commuters, being wrongfully accused of sexual assault can have lasting implications on someone’s life.

 Lebedin Kofman Forcible Touching Charges Case Results